- Version history

 - filename?
 OBJprocedure

-Does not verify existence of the file, just whether it doesn't have dir.
+Does not verify existence of the file, just whether it has a directory component.

 - check-filename LOCATION OBJECT #!optional ARGNAMprocedure